erdelp/42-blackhole-calculator/README.md

 **Use this as an indication but not as the absolute truth**

-The freeze day calculation is not guaranteed to be working accurately but will give you a gross idea of when your blackhole is.
+The freeze day calculation is not guaranteed to be working accurately because of unretrievable data from 42API but will give you a gross idea of when your blackhole is.
 Again, **Use this as an indication but not as the absolute truth** .

 **ALWAYS ASSUME YOUR BLACKHOLE IS EARLIER**